pushpreet/MuGet/README.md

 # MuGet
-A simple software written in python to copy music from a windows media player or zune playlist to a single folder.
+A simple software written in python to source music from a windows media player or zune playlist and copy it to a single folder.